DigiBP/25DIGIBP3/README.md

 # Project Goals

-Digitalize and automate the IT maintenance account onboarding process by implementing decision logic using DMN tables, integrating external services for approval handling and email notifications.
-The goal is to improve the user experience through structured workflows and form submissions and also to save time the approver through automated activities.
+The goal of our project is to digitalize the onboarding process for external partners in the IT department at the Universit of Basel.
+We will reach this goal by implementing decision logic using DMN tables, integrating services for approval handling and email notifications.
+The goal is also to improve the user experience by implementing a structured workflow and a digital form.
+Moreover the aim is to save time to the IT Service desk and handle better errors through automated activities.

 # 1. AS-IS Process